 The GSP has been in constant communication with our NGO partners in western Guatemala.
 Their reports are alarming, COVID-19 infection rates are rising and predicted to continue to rise in the coming months.
 Large intergenerational Maya

-The GSP Board of Directors decided in April 2020 to redirect funds and send as much emergency aid as possible to our partners in Guatemala.
-Rather than building stoves, this money will be used to buy food for families.
+The GSP Board of Directors decided in April 2020 to redirect funds throughout the summer and send as much emergency aid as possible to our partners in Guatemala.
+Rather than building stoves, this money was used to buy food for families.
 As of September 2020 we are once again directing our funds towards our core programs – Stoves, Bursaries and Microloans.

 Donate by e-transfer or cheque

 E-transfer is the most cost-effective way for us to receive donations.
 Log in to your online bank account, navigate to the section for Interac e-Transfer and simply follow their instructions to add a recipient and send funds.

 - In the recipient box use the name “Guatemala Stove project”

 - In the note box – please include your full name, mailing address with postal code needed for recipting purposes.
 Also please specify which program your donation is for: Stoves, Microloans, or Eductional Bursaries for Girls